-Prior to joining PAT, Gully held several leadership roles during her 16-year tenure at Harris-Stowe State University,most recently serving as its interim president and executive vice president for business and financial affairs.
-She has a master’s in business administration from Lindenwood University, and a bachelor of science in accounting from Illinois State University.
+Prior to joining Parents as Teachers, Gully held several leadership roles during her 16-year tenure at Harris-Stowe State University, most recently serving as its interim president and executive vice president for business and financial affairs.
+She has a master’s degree in business administration from Lindenwood University, and a bachelor of science in accounting from Illinois State University.
 She is a Missouri-licensed certified public accountant, and is a member of the Missouri Society of Certified Public Accountants and the National Association of Black Accountants.

 Cheryle Dyle-Palmer, M.A.